simplistix/configurator/docs/mapping.rst

 >>> config = Config({'actions': ['b', 'c']})

-Now we want to merge in this set of actions, to create the final sequence:
+Now we want to merge in this set of actions, but we'd like to insert them after ``b`` to create the final sequence:

 >>> empty = Config(['a', 'd'])

-Using generative paths, we could map them in like this:
+Using generative paths, we could do this:

 >>> config.merge(source=empty, mapping={
 ...     source[0]: target['actions'].insert(0),